ribot/ribot-api/spec/blueprint.md

 ## Collection of ribots [/ribots]

 ## Retrieve ribot collection [GET /ribots?embed={embed}]
-Returns a collection of all ribots.
+Returns a collection of all active ribots.

 + Parameters